fakedrtom/oncogemini/README.md

 information for a given variant that is stored in the database will be returned and if `--filter` is not used, the variants will not be filtered with any criteria other than those that are built into provided tools.

+The `--cancers` parameter allows filtered results to be limited to variants in genes with reported associations with specific cancer types.
+Currently this is intended to be used alongside annotations from CIViC and CGI and is not available for use without these annotations (please refer to the [CRAB](https://github.com/fakedrtom/crab) to include these annotations).
+For a list of cancer types and their accepted abbreviations, please refer to [this](https://github.com/fakedrtom/crab/blob/master/cancer_names_abbreviations.txt).

 Citation
 ================